What is an EMR System?

-EMR System is an integrated set of interoperable technology components including EMR Software, Practice Management Software, ePrescription, Dashboards, telemedicine, interfaces to labs and clearinghouses, workflow tools, patient portal, etc. - all working seamlessly to help healthcare providers improve patient care, stay compliant and reduce medical costs.
-EMR systems replace traditional paper-based charts and manual workflows with digital files and electronic transmissions in the physician practice and offer a comprehensive view of a patient’s medical history.
+An EMR System is an 'integrated' set of interoperable software programs and solutions including EMR Software, Practice Management Software, ePrescription, Dashboards, telemedicine, interfaces to labs and clearinghouses, workflow tools, patient portal, etc. - all working seamlessly to allow for EMRs to be securely created, updated and managed.
+It helps healthcare providers improve patient care, stay compliant and reduce medical costs.
+Note the emphasis on 'integrated'.
+It means to put together a set of coordinating separate elements so as to provide a harmonious, interrelated whole.

 - Improved patient treatment across the care continuum.

 - Improved care coordination and faster access to records.